Why Do Dogs Drag Their Butts?Last updated: August 2, 2016

 There are three stages of ASD:

-- Anal Sacculitis is characterized by pain and discharge from the glands.
+- Anal Sacculitis in Dogs is characterized by pain and discharge from the glands.
 The discharge is a thin, greenish-yellow or creamy-yellow secretion.
 In severe cases, flecks with blood can be seen.

-- Impaction is usually characterized by a thick pasty brown or grayish, dehydrated brown secretion.
+- Impaction in Dogs is usually characterized by a thick pasty brown or grayish, dehydrated brown secretion.
 The opening becomes blocked and the gland can only be emptied with great difficulty.

 - An internal antibiotic that penetrates tissue is needed.
 Clindamycin is the best for tissues abscesses – 10 day treatment is best.